RaquelFraktas/plantiverse-frontend/README.md

 https://github.com/RaquelFraktas/plantiverse-backend

-This app is a social netowrking site for plant owners.
+This a single page application that's a social netowrking site for plant owners.

 For this version, the website is best displayed on full screen.
 To access the site's functionality, you must create an account, or log in.

+As a logged in user, you can:
+ * See how many plants you have (in your collection) on your show page
+ * See what forums in the message boards you authored
+ * Explore the plant directory
+ * Add or remove plants to/from your collection in the directory
+ * Look at individual plant info
+ * Create topics in the message boards for discussion
+ * Comment on the message boards

-In the project directory, you can run:
+# In the project directory, you can run:

 ### `yarn start`
 or